ucasdp/BiTSC2/README.md

   `NULL`, that is, use locus specific segments (each gene/ SNV locus as a segment) to update the CNA genotype matrix `L`;

-* Next, specify Bayesian sampling parameters in `specify_pars.R`.
-For most of the parameters, default values work just fine.
+* Next, assign Bayesian sampling parameters in `specify_pars.R`.
+For most of the parameters, BiTSC2 works just fine with default values.
 Some of the parameters you can change are:
   ```
   #### maximum number of copy
   Params$max_CN <- 4